I Needed the Perfect Workout

-I once considered myself athletic, and often referred to my track days in high school to prove it.
+I once considered myself athletic and often referred to my track days in high school to prove it.
 In college, a friend chuckled and said, “Ah, the glory days,” but I was still in my twenties, and knew that a jog around the block would get me right back into shape.
-Things change when you hit your late thirties and your son can outpace you on the way to school.
-Next thing I know, the glory days are exactly where my athleticism went to die.
+Things changed when I hit my late thirties and my son could outpace me on the way to school.
+Next thing I knew, the glory days are exactly where my athleticism went to die.

 In the middle of spring, I became ill.
 It was debilitating, and for a few days, I had pain when I walked.
 I slept through an entire day, stayed awake for four hours, and slept again through the night.
 After getting well with the strongest antibiotics I’d ever taken in my life, I decided I needed to do more than chase my son around the house, pick up after him, cut out dairy, and walk from the parking lot to my office.

 I have a great friend who looks amazing, with arms any woman would kill for, and a figure that most forty-year-old women dream of having.
 She has religiously been following The Firm workouts for years, at least five times a week in the morning.
 Around that time, Groupon offered a complete The Firm set for $18.
 When I went to buy my own program, determined to carve out an hour for exercise, they were sold out.
 In reading the comments on Amazon, I learned more about Jillian Michaels than I did about The Firm.
 Afraid I’d lose my resolve, I made a decision.

 I Needed Convenience

 After poring through reviews, I decided to start with what was most convenient.
 I had to admit to myself that to make changes, I needed convenience.
 Yes, yes.
 There are plenty of speeches I could give myself, and others gave me, about making time, about the importance of exercise, about just doing it, but reality had other plans for me.
 I needed to be practical.
 So convenience was going to be key.